NatalieC001/MyFirstGame/README.md

 MyFirstGame
 ===========

-Sample code related to my blog
+Sample code related to my blog:

 http://stefansdevplayground.blogspot.de

+Prerequisite is XCode 6.
+Currently this code does not run in XCode 6.1!

 The videos are available in my YouTube channel: https://www.youtube.com/channel/UCwC_QHjZ-COEQpLVAjaDyfQ